Annette Kar Baxter: Personal life

 In 1955, Baxter married psychiatrist James E. Baxter.
 Their first child, Justin McDonald, was born in 1959, and their daughter, Adrienne Marshall, was born in 1962.

 Death

 Annette Baxter died in a fire at her and her husband's summer home on Fire Island on September 18, 1983.
-She was fifty-six years old.
+She was 56 years old.
 The fire also claimed her husband, James, and a house guest, Oscar Benedetti of Caracas, Venezuela.
 The couple's son, Justin, who was also at the house at the time, survived.

 Legacy

 Barnard established the Annette Kar Baxter Memorial Prize, given to a member of the college's junior class who has distinguished themselves in the study of women's experience.
+The American Studies Association (ASA) created a prize in her name, the Annette K. Baxter Travel Grant, to provide partial travel reimbursement to students presenting papers at the annual ASA conference.